sreejasn7/car_traffic_signal_classifier/writeup_template.md

 #### 3. Training Model Parameters

 To train I used.
-EPOCHS = 40
+* EPOCHS = 40
-BATCH_SIZE = 128
+* BATCH_SIZE = 128
-Learnign rate = 0.001.
+* Learning rate = 0.001.

-I think increasing the epochs sometimes causes overfitting.I am not sure here.
+- I think increasing the epochs sometimes causes overfitting.I am not sure here.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.